 When Possible, Act in Advance

 Ask for a discount ahead of the procedure or service if it's not an emergency.
 Speak candidly with your doctor or service provider about your circumstances.
 If you don't have insurance or your provider doesn't cover the procedure, say so.
-Your doctor needs to know if you're living on a fixed income, a low income, or if other factors will make it difficult for you to pay.
+Your doctor needs to know if you're living on a fixed or low income, or if other factors will make it difficult for you to pay.

 Make sure you understand what's included in the price you've been quoted.
-Does it cover anesthesia or is that extra?
-A discount on the surgery might not do you much good if anesthesia isn't covered and that cost alone is going to empty your bank account.
+Does it cover anesthesia, or is that extra?
+A discount on the surgery might not do you much good if anesthesia isn't covered, and that cost alone is going to empty your bank account.

 Of course, you have to have the cash available to pull this off.
 Can a family member or friend help out if you don't?